olvaffe/olv-notes/graphics/apis/vulkan.md

     secondary command buffers
 - 8.10.
 Common Render Pass Data Races (Informative)
   - this section summarizes renderpass feedback loops
+  - feedback loop
+    - when a subpass accesses a subresource as a color/depth/stencil attachment, and at the same time as an input attachment or an image resource, a feedback loop is formed
+      - unless the subresource is not written to as a color/depth/stencil attachment
+    - a subpass containing a feedback loop causes a data race, unless
+      - a memory dependency between the read/write
+      - `VK_EXT_rasterization_order_attachment_access`
+  - `VK_EXT_attachment_feedback_loop_layout`
+    - this extension allows a feedback loop between a color/depth/stencil attachment and an image resource
+      - that is, the extension replaces `VUID-vkCmdDraw-None-06538` by `VUID-vkCmdDraw-None-08753`
+      - `VUID-vkCmdDraw-None-06538` states: If any recorded command in the current subpass writes to an image subresource as an attachment, this command must not read from the memory backing that image subresource in any other way than as an attachment
+    - the device must have been created with `attachmentFeedbackLoopLayout`
+    - the image must have been created with `VK_IMAGE_USAGE_ATTACHMENT_FEEDBACK_LOOP_BIT_EXT`
+    - the pipeline must have been created with `VK_PIPELINE_CREATE_COLOR_ATTACHMENT_FEEDBACK_LOOP_BIT_EXT` or `VK_PIPELINE_CREATE_DEPTH_STENCIL_ATTACHMENT_FEEDBACK_LOOP_BIT_EXT`
+    - the render pass must have been created with `VK_DEPENDENCY_FEEDBACK_LOOP_BIT_EXT`
+    - the image must have been transitioned to `VK_IMAGE_LAYOUT_ATTACHMENT_FEEDBACK_LOOP_OPTIMAL_EXT`

 ## Chapter 9.
 Shaders